(415) 474-3130 Info@ElectricTourCompany.com

 16. The park’s Academy of Sciences is home to a live colony of African penguins and the world’s largest indoor rainforest exhibit.

-17. The park’s “Chain of Lakes” includes Stow Lake, Spreckels Lake, and Lloyd Lake and is a popular spot for boating and fishing.
+17. The park’s “Chain of Lakes” includes Blue Heron Lake (Stow Lake), Spreckels Lake, and Lloyd Lake and is a popular spot for boating and fishing.

 Golden Gate Park Attractions